Bijesse/curriculum2016/year1/units/unit4/README.md

 #Unit 4: Positioning, Layout and Wireframing

 In this unit students will learn how to manipulate the look and feel of a webpage using CSS.
 Until this point all pages the students have created are aligned to the left of the page and each element has its own row.
-In this unit students will be intorduced to properties that allows for greater visual manipulation.
+In this unit students will be introduced to properties that allows for greater visual manipulation.

 <table>
 <tr>